 How do I reference a paper?
-If I reference a paper can I copy from it?
+If I reference a paper, can I copy it?
 "But that can't be plagiarised, I referenced the paper!!!"

 Referencing a paper

-You have read a paper, and wish to report the facts and findings in your report/essay etc. in need to reference the source.
+You have read a paper and wish to report the facts and findings in your report/essay, etc., but you need to reference the source.
 So, how do you reference?

 There are many different styles of referencing.
-If you read papers from different journals and you will see a whole range of styles such as the 'Harvard' and 'Vancouver' styles to name but two.
+If you read papers from different journals, you will see a whole range of styles, such as the Harvard and Vancouver styles, to name but two.

-No matter what style is being used the approach and idea of referencing is the same.
-You write some facts/information in your work and you state from where that information came.
-For example, you have read a paper on an amine oxidase found in adipocytes and in your essay you wish to talk about the protein.
+No matter what style is used, the approach and idea of referencing are the same.
+You write some facts/information in your work and state where that information came from.
+For example, you have read a paper on an amine oxidase found in adipocytes and in your essay, you wish to talk about the protein.
 So, the full reference of the paper you read would be:

 Morris NJ, Ducret A, Aebersold R, Ross SA, Keller SR, and Lienhard GE.
 (1997) Membrane amine oxidase cloning and identification as a major protein in the adipocyte plasma membrane.
 J Biol Chem.
 272(14):9388-92. - link